How can we help you today?

 • Example: A photographer builds a beginner-level editing course using Loom, offers it on Teachable, and promotes it through a free email series.
 It’s a good strategy for turning site visitors into paying students while the course keeps bringing in sales.

-• Tools to help: Use Loom to record your lessons or screen demos.
-Plan things in Notion or Google Docs, then clean up your videos in iMovie or Clipchamp.
+• Tools to help: Use Loom to record lessons or screen demos.
+Plan lessons in Notion or Google Docs, then edit in iMovie or Clipchamp.
+You can also bundle courses with memberships or email newsletters to increase lifetime value.

 Online courses are one of the most scalable ways to monetize your expertise.
 As long as your content solves a real problem and is easy to follow, there’s always an audience who’s ready to learn and pay for it.